Samdci/Simple-Portfolio/README.md

 ## 📄 License

-This portfolio is open-source and free to use or adapt for your own personal website.
+This portfolio is open-source and free to use.
 Attribution appreciated!

 ---